Let's work together to continue to build this great University. To find out more, contact Lauren Tucker in University Advancement at 760-750-7313.

 A classroom in Science Hall 2 recently received a major facelift to benefit hands-on undergraduate learning opportunities and faculty research in physics thanks to a $60,000 gift from Hunter Industries, a residential and commercial irrigation company located in San Marcos.
 The renovation created state-of-the-art laboratories for applied physics Assistant Professors Stephen Tsui and Gerardo Dominguez.

-The applied physics degree program is one of the fastest growing at CSUSM according to College of Science and Mathematics Dean Katherine Kantardjieff.
+The applied physics degree program is one of the fastest growing at CSUSM according to College of Science, Technology, Engineering & Mathematics Dean Katherine Kantardjieff.
 She says CSUSM students majoring in applied physics stand out and are highly valued in regional industries based in defense, programming, healthcare and engineering because of the hands-on experiences and mentorship they receive from faculty.
 But due to the growth of the program, laboratory space has been in short supply.

 "When they were built, Science Halls 1 and 2 were designed to create instructional capacity for a younger, smaller university," said Kantardjieff.
 "With our tremendous growth in enrollment and hiring of research active faculty, we've struggled to provide adequate space for instruction and research.
 This gift from Hunter Industries was instrumental in getting the ball rolling on this expensive project."